 Below you will find information about Spanish Studies Abroad scholarship opportunities available only to students studying on one of our programs.
 This does not include Custom Programs or Faculty-led Programs.
 For information on other sources of funding and financial matters, please click below.

 *Please note: Spanish Studies Abroad Scholarships cannot be applied to program costs, including tuition.
 Scholarships are meant to offset extra expenses while abroad, such as flights, gifts, entertainment, etc.

 The deadlines for both Spanish Studies Abroad Scholarships are the same as the regular program deadlines:

 |Any Summer Program||April 15|

-- Students may apply for the Merit-Based or Diversity Scholarship prior to their acceptance to the program, but only accepted students may receive a scholarship.
+- Students may apply for the Merit-Based or Diversity Scholarship prior to their acceptance in an SSA program, but only accepted students may receive a scholarship.

 - Receipt of a Spanish Studies Abroad Scholarship, as with all scholarship awards, may affect your overall financial aid package at your home institution.